Are there mortgages designed for contractors?

 A specialist mortgage broker for contractors can help with the process as they will have a thorough understanding of each contractor mortgage lender and how they work.
 These brokers have designed bespoke underwriting with many lenders, which means contractors are able to avoid the traditional frustrations.

-This underwriting ensures that your income will be assessed using a multiple of your gross annualised contract rate.
+This underwriting ensures that your income will be assessed using a multiple of your gross annualised contract rate, or by looking at your net or operating profit if you’re self-employed.
 This figure will be used to calculate how much you can borrow, ensuring this is based on your true earnings.

 Essentially this means you’ll be able to secure a larger professional mortgage because the tax saving methods that you use will no longer cause you to be penalised during affordability testing.